ibanlegi/mark-view/README.md

 - The code includes accessibility features such as keyboard toggling of the TOC menu.

 - The TOC supports nested headers (`h2` and `h3`), and headings are automatically numbered for clarity.

+- Using the Node.js server is recommended for local testing to avoid CORS issues and easily serve all files.